activenode/supabase-nextjs-image-api/README.md

 ## Can't I just use the Image Transforms from Supabase itself?

 Sure, you can.
 Be aware of the limits and the costs though.
+Also there is no such thing as an Image Deep Link with those which makes it really inconvenient.

 ## With which version of NextJS is this compatible?